alacrity-ai/shipwright-survivors/README.md

     - [ ] Introduce Block Rotation

 TODOS:
-  - [x] Mission1 needs a planet, and perhaps slightly shorter waves with one additional in the middle
-    - [x] Planet icon on minimap needs to scale to match world dimensions
+  - [ ] Passive menu needs to use GamepadNavMap
+  - [ ] Tutorial Mission Revamp (Make it better, it's also unwinnable currently)
+  - [ ] Gamepad - Press select to toggle to the block queue. d-pad left and right to cycle through blocks, and A to attach.
+Should work in and out of BlockDropDecisionMenu.
+  - [ ] Ship Selection:
+    - [ ] Add artifacts
+      - [ ] Droppable item
+      - [ ] Artifact equip in loadout menu
+      - [ ] Artifact stat tooltip/description
+      - [ ] PlayerArtifactStore / Registry / Effects (use Powerup system as reference)
+    - [ ] Add ship skill trees (Nodes) with decision trees, e.g. Y shape, or X shape (Purchaseable with Cores)
+      - [ ] Store skill unlocks in PlayerShipCollection?
+      - [ ] Ship skill tree Registry, Effects (use Powerup system as reference)
+    - [ ] Unify gathering aggregate powerups/ship skills/artifact effects with a single command
     - [ ] Unlockable Ship Blueprint Pickups
-  - [x] Ship Selection Menu, with Core Unlocks (After blueprint acquired)
-  - [ ] Make Additional starter ships:
-    - [x] One that starts with seeker missiles, a bit slower?
-    - [ ] One that starts with haloblade, no turrets?
-    - [ ] One that starts with explosive lance
-    - [ ] One that starts with lasers
     - [ ] Verify that GL2 blocksprite cache is being cleared on the entityfx layer before entering runtime to avoid leaks
     - [ ] Verify ship select menu isn't leaking resources in any way
-  - [ ] Further enhancements:
-    - [ ] Add ship skill trees (nodes purchaseable by cores).
-Support X shapes, Y shapes etc.  Decision trees.
-    - [x] Add ship color customization (Backend already present) in ship select menu

-  - [x] Levelup Menu
-    - [x] Consume mouse input (No fire after selecting an option)
-    - [x] Don't allow opening of any menus or escape (probably input manager disable input)
-    - [x] Menu should have a brief opening phase, to avoid instantly choosing something
-    - [x] Selection of an item should have visual feedback, then a closing phase
-  - [x] Add a Incident that triggers: All entropium and repair orbs on the map flies toward the player and is absorbed

   - [ ] To prevent wave buildup, on each wave transition, expire enemies (FIFO) beyond certain cap.
   - [ ] Add a second instance of postprocessing layer that is always on passthrough except during sepia after mission.
   - [ ] On starting mission, little flash sting thing (think megaman).
 Play a tiny tune.
 Then sound effect as the words disperse, then song starts.
   - [ ] Clean up deprecated OpenGL 1 layers, and caches, and canvas manager references.
 Cleanup old lighting layer as well.
-    - [x] Move planets and background rendering to new unifiedgl2 layer.
     - [ ] Move explosions (block explosion) to gl2
-    - [x] Move block placement animations to gl2
     - [ ] Cleanup all unused canvases/layers.
   - [ ] Controller Support: Make buttons work with D-Pad on joystick using Navlinks controlling the virtualMouse position.
     - [ ] Menu: Ergonomically abstract button elements to be accessible via controller.